niolabs/docs/docs/blocks/block-development/development.md

 ```python
 file = FileProperty(title='File', default='/tmp/file.txt')
 ```
 To obtain the value of a block property, call the property with a function invocation.
-For example, you can get the value of the speed property defined above with
+For example, you can get the value of the speed property defined above with:
 ```python
  self.setSpeed(self.speed())
  ```